hexaeight/Documentation/docs.md

 At times you may want to customize your login page to include alternate login options along with HexaEight Authentication.
 If you wish to implement your own login page design, you can do so by following the below guidelines.

+Create the below two div tag elements along with two buttons and place it at an appropriate location.

 ```js
 <div id="display-hexaeight-qrcode"> </div>
 <div id="display-hexaeight-qrcodeid"> </div>